 - 1. Embrace diversity in individuals and perspectives as a source of strength and as the foundation for excellence and innovation in one's professional practice - 2.
 Create equity, inclusiveness and social justice for individuals, groups, communities and organizations - 3.
 Anchor excellent professional practice in inquiry, evidence, scholarship, and real world application - 4.
-Apply lifelong learning to expand one's knowledge, abilities, practice, and perspectives

-5. Create positive change in environments, communities, organizations, and individuals by forging positive relationships with others
+Apply lifelong learning to expand one's knowledge, abilities, practice, and perspective - 5.
+Create positive change in environments, communities, organizations, and individuals by forging positive relationships with others collaborative, and personally and socially transformative.
+Therefore, the GCOE adheres to its conceptual framework, a statement of the fundamental principles to guide our work: Professional Practitioners: Reflective, Collaborative, Transformative.

 The Daniel L. Goodwin College of Education (GCOE) community is proud of its commitment to the exemplary professional preparation of P-12 educators, school and community leaders, counselors, and health care professionals as well as its human resource professionals.
-Central to this purpose is the guiding belief that professional practice in education should be reflective, collaborative, and personally and socially transformative.
-Therefore, the GCOE adheres to its conceptual framework, a statement of the fundamental principles to guide our work: Professional Practitioners: Reflective, Collaborative, Transformative.
+Central to this purpose is the guiding belief that professional practice in education should be reflective,